-The result of your examination will depend on the recommendation of your examiners.
-You may be awarded the doctorate without corrections, asked to make changes to your thesis, or, rarely, denied the PhD.
+Your PhD result will depend on the recommendation of your examiners.
+You may be awarded the doctorate without corrections, asked to make changes to your thesis, or (very rarely) denied the PhD.

-Once you've found a prospective supervisor, you should contact them via email.
-Try to provide a clear and concise description of your project and make its relationship to their research obvious.
+Once you're found a potential supervisor, you should contact them via email.
+Try to provide a clear and concise description of your project or interests - and make the relationship to their research obvious.

-Once you have an expression of interest from a potential supervisor, you can begin your formal application.
-This could involve contacting the university directly.
-Or, if you are applying from the UK or Ireland, you can submit your application through Study Options.
+Once you have an expression of interest from a potential supervisor, you can begin your formal application to the university.

 Admission to a PhD in Australia will normally require existing Bachelors and Masters degrees in an appropriate subject.
 Universities may admit you without a Masters, but this is less likely.